quinnuk/audiocleaner/README.md

 ---

-## 👁️ Watch Mode
+## 👁️ Watch Mode, System Tray & Autostart

-AudioCleaner can run continuously in the background and automatically clean new files as they arrive.

-This is particularly useful alongside applications such as **Radarr** and **Sonarr**.
+Beyond a one-off scan, AudioCleaner can run continuously in the background and clean new files as they arrive — particularly useful alongside applications such as **Radarr** and **Sonarr**.

 ```text
 ┌────────────────┐